Q: WHAT IS CRISIS TEXT LINE?

 A: We are focused on three main initiatives: (1) supporting our Crisis Counselor community with better products and more emotional support, (2) integrating with tech companies to provide support to users inside things like After School, Kik, YouTube, and Facebook Messenger, (3) white labeling our service for other orgs and locations– providing a free text service for the National Eating Disorder Association and cities like Newark and Atlanta.

 Q: WHO CAN PARTNER WITH CRISIS TEXT LINE?

 A: We partner with not-for-profits, colleges and universities, and corporations.
 Want to partner?
 Fill out this form!

 Having technical issues with the site or text line?
-Check out this page.
+Check out our Help Center.

 A: Email firstname.lastname@example.org

 A: We are always accepting applications!
 Apply Here.